 Matthew Griffith, CFA, Senior Research Analyst & Brent Williams, CFA, Senior Research Analyst

 You may have heard of ESG investing, but what is it really?
 ESG investing focuses on identifying companies that have strong Environmental, Social, and Governance ratings.
 While the Environmental component of ESG is often clear and easy to understand for individual investors (think greenhouse gas emissions, pollution, and usage of recyclables and renewable energy), the factors considered for Social and Governance ratings can be less obvious.
-The second part of our Perspectives series on ESG investing focuses on the “G.”
+This part of our Perspectives series on ESG investing focuses on the “G.”

 As defined by Sustainalytics, a firm focused solely on providing ESG research on publicly-traded companies, Governance analysis is an evaluation of how well a company is structured and managed in order to “build sustainable, long-term value that can be delivered to shareholders and other stakeholders in a fair and transparent manner.”
 To build long-term value, quality leadership is critical, at both the day-to-day management level (e.g., CEO and other executives) and on the board of directors, which appoints and oversees management.
 How these leaders are compensated can have a major impact on the decisions they make when running a company, and therefore a well-developed compensation plan is critical to incentivize the right goals.
 A company with high Governance ratings may reward its leadership team more for progress on an internal growth project than it would for quarterly earnings growth or stock price increases.
 Managing solely to either of these short-term goals is often unsustainable.
 Another best practice that is becoming more common is linking a portion of compensation to measurable progress on meeting sustainability goals.